AAldrich16/SDEV_255_Final_Project_Group8/README.md

   git clone https://github.com/AAldrich16/SDEV_255_Final_Project_Group8
   ```

-  **Environmental Variables**
+  **Environmental Variables**<br />
-  *Create a .env file with the following to connect to the database*
+  Create a .env file with the following to connect to the database<br />
-  *PORT is optional, as it will default to 3000 in the app*
+  PORT is optional, as it will default to 3000 in the app
   ```
     PORT="<port>"
     DB_USERNAME="<your username>"